Talk | Architecture Foundation: London Arboretum - Garden Museum

 Conceived and edited by Judith Lösing, the book features 26 archetypal tree settings from ancient woodlands to community orchards, combining photography, original drawings and social history.
 The publication includes contributions from Ken Worpole, Linda Tieu, Gio Iozzi, Loretta Bosence, Eric Guibert and Richard Wentworth.

-We are pleased to present a panel chaired by writer and social historian Ken Worpole including architect, joiner and gardener Judith Lösing; Eleanor Fawcett, Head of Design at the Old Oak & Park Royal Development Corporation; Susanna Grant, designer and gardener at Arnold Circus; and a representative from Barcham Trees.
+We are pleased to present a panel chaired by writer and social historian Ken Worpole including architect, joiner and gardener Judith Lösing; Sue Morgan, Director at Around the Block Ltd; Susanna Grant, designer and gardener at Arnold Circus.

 The event will also include a special performance from the singers of Musarc, one of the UK’s most progressive choral collectives, making this a truly unique celebration of London’s trees.